huihanlhh/huihanlhh.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Huihan Li.
-I'm a third year PhD student working on Natural Language Processing in University of Southern California.
+I'm a fourth year PhD student working on Natural Language Processing in University of Southern California.
 I'm part of the [INK Lab](https://inklab.usc.edu/), advised by [Xiang Ren](https://shanzhenren.github.io/).
 I got my M.S.E in Computer Science from Princeton University, being part of the [Princeton Natural Language Processing Group](https://princeton-nlp.github.io/) and advised by [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
 I studied Computer Science and Cognitive & Linguistic Sciences at [Wellesley College](https://www.wellesley.edu/), working with [Christine Bassem](https://www.wellesley.edu/cs/faculty/bassem) on human crowdsensing.

 I am passionate about Natural Language Processing, Computational Linguistics, and everything about languages.
 In high school, I competed in [International Linguistics Olympiad](https://ioling.org/) representing China, and won an Honorable Mention in Sofia, Bulgaria (2015) and a Bronze Medal in Mysore, India (2016).